HashimThePassionate/ultimate-mysql-bootcamp/03_inserting,_updating,_and_deleting_data/10_restoring_the_databases/readme.md

 * `MOVE 'LogicalDataFileName' TO 'C:\YourDataFiles.mdf'`: Specifies the new file location for the data file.
 * `MOVE 'LogicalLogFileNamelog' TO 'C:\YourLogFiles.ldf'`: Specifies the new file location for the log file.

 - In MySQL, the syntax would be different.
 You would typically use the `mysql` command-line client or a similar tool to restore a database from a backup file.
-Here's a basic example of how you might do it:
+Here's a basic example of how you might do it:-

 ```bash
 mysql -u username -p YourDatabaseName < /path/to/your/backup/file.sql